sanikaD1747/SocialMedia-App/README.md

-# 🔥🔥 Connectify  Social Media App
+# 🔥🔥   Social Media App

-Connectify  is a fully functional social media app with multiple features built with flutter and dart.
+This is a fully functional social media app with multiple features built with flutter and dart.

 Star⭐ the repo if you like what you see😉.